Qumulo/terraform-provider-qumulo/README.md

 - LDAP

 ## To Run Acceptance Tests
-First, set the TF_ACC environment variable (any value works, but 1 is conventional)
+First, set the following environment variables, specifying the host and port of the cluster you wish to test on, and the appropriate credentials to log in to that cluster

+    export QUMULO_HOST={host}
+    export QUMULO_PORT={port}
+    export QUMULO_USERNAME={username}
-    export TF_ACC=1
+    export QUMULO_PASSWORD={password}

 Then, run the following command